Skip to Content

 2. Lose your temper

-When someone has ruined a major aspect of your livelihood it would be easy to blow up.
-Sometimes they might be at fault and have the nerve to start yelling at you.
+When someone has ruined a major aspect of your livelihood, it would be easy to blow up.
+Sometimes, they might be at fault and have the nerve to start yelling at you.
 Do not engage them, yell back, stomp around, or lose your temper.
 They could report your behavior back to their attorney and it can paint you in a bad light.
 This can hurt your case if it looks like you cannot control yourself.
 Keep it cool.

 3. Start apologizing or explaining